sil7en/flask-react-seo-content-tool/README.md

 requirements:
 - npm (Node.js) or yarn

+### First time only:

-to create new project execute:
+to create new project move to fronent folder and then execute:
 ```
+cd frontend
-npx create-react-app seo-content-tool --template typescript
+npx create-react-app . --template typescript
 ```

-add this to package.json file:
+add this at bottom package.json file:

 ```
 {
+  ...
   "proxy": "http://localhost:5000"
 }
 ```